Performance review tips for employees: Making the next one count

-Just because your boss started off by telling you they’re satisfied with your overall performance doesn’t mean you don’t need to pay attention to areas of improvement.
-And similarly, just because they pointed out one or two things you could be doing better doesn’t mean all the praise they’ve given you is meaningless either.
+Just because your boss started off by telling you they're satisfied with your overall performance doesn't mean you have nowhere to improve.
+And just because they pointed out one or two areas for improvement doesn't mean all the praise they've given you is meaningless either.

 7: Try not to get defensive:

-One of the most vital performance review tips for employees we could possibly give also deals with negative feedback and the often instinctive reaction to it – lashing out.
-It’s easy to fall into defensiveness, especially when the criticism is completely unexpected.
+One of the most vital performance review tips for employees also deals with negative feedback and the often instinctive reaction to it - lashing out.
+It's easy to fall into defensiveness, especially when the criticism is completely unexpected.

 Rather than immediately trying to make justifications, rely on active listening and ask questions to get further context.

-This conversation can naturally lead into advice on how to improve, as well as giving you a chance to highlight specific circumstances that might have impacted your work in a less reactionary way.
+This conversation can naturally lead into advice on how to improve.
+It also as gives you a chance to highlight specific circumstances that might have impacted your work in a less reactionary way.

 8: Be honest about problems affecting performance:

-It doesn’t matter if it’s a workplace issue that can be resolved or something personal like a medical condition or poor mental health.
-If something is negatively impacting your work, it’s important to feel like you can honestly communicate that to your manager.
+It doesn't matter if it's a workplace issue or something personal like a medical condition or poor mental health.
+If something is negatively impacting your work, it's important to feel like you can honestly communicate that to your manager.

 9: Work with your manager to create an aligned understanding:

 In our article for managers, this was the tip we chose to end on.
-Given that an aligned understanding requires mutual effort and good communication, it’s also one of the things we’ve been building towards throughout this list of performance review tips for employees.
+An aligned understanding requires mutual effort and good communication.
+It's also one of the main things we've been building towards throughout this list of performance review tips for employees.

-By the end of the review, both you and your boss should be on the same page regarding your performance and the organisation’s objectives as a whole.
+By the end of the review, both you and your boss should be on the same page.
+You should have a shared understanding regarding your performance and the organisation's objectives as a whole.
 As an employee, this is your chance to get to grips with how your work directly impacts the company.
 This is why things like active listening and proper documentation matter.

 10: Find practical ways to apply feedback: